EMS Courses

 Relying on knowledge and techniques from MUS 407, students deepen and refine their compositional craft and understanding of electroacoustic music through a series of guided composition projects.
 Students periodically prepare presentation topics and regularly share completed and in-progress compositions in a master class format.
 Students can expect to complete MUS 409 with a substantive understanding of DAW-based composition and engineering, coupled with knowledge of several supplementary hardware and software tools.

-MUS 499ART: Audio Recording Techniques
+MUS 401: Out-of-the-Box Recording Techniques

-MUS 499AT2: Audio Recording Techniques
+MUS 402: In-the-Box Recording and Production Techniques